realiotech/realio-network/x/asset/spec/02_state.md

 Sub stores: `0x03 | {Token ID} | {Privilege Name}`

 Since each type of privilege has its own logic, we need to leave a seprate space for each of them to store their data.
 A privilege should manage its own store provided by the asset module, prefixed with `0x03 | {Token ID} | {Privilege Name}`

-**Note:** We don't want to store the basic info of a token (name, symbol, decimal and description) as we want to utilize bank metadata for storing it instead.

 ## Genesis State